Verification model

 - CAdES detached signatures — any CAdES-aware verifier, or the eIDAS DSS demo validator below

-If a proof returned by Sigill.ai fails to validate in one of these tools and you can reproduce the failure, treat it as a bug and write to security@sigill.ai.
+If a proof returned by sigill.ai fails to validate in one of these tools and you can reproduce the failure, treat it as a bug and write to security@sigill.ai.

 Retention of TSR tokens

-Whether Sigill.ai stores the bytes of an issued timestamp token alongside its hash is a per-tenant setting.
+Whether sigill.ai stores the bytes of an issued timestamp token alongside its hash is a per-tenant setting.
 With token storage enabled, the tenant can re-download the original token from the evidence ledger.
 With token storage disabled, only the digest, the metadata, and the issuing TSA are retained — the tenant is responsible for archiving the token bytes themselves.
 The setting is itself audited.